makingthematrix/scalaonandroid/README.md

 4. [European Union](https://github.com/makingthematrix/scalaonandroid/wiki/European-Union-(and-Scotland)-example) - shows a scrollable list with country flags downloaded from Wikipedia and some basic Android GUI functionality
 5. [European Union 3](https://github.com/makingthematrix/scalaonandroid/tree/main/europeanunion3) - as above, but in Scala 3
 6. [Comments](https://github.com/makingthematrix/scalaonandroid/tree/main/comments) - an app showcasing a bit more complex GUI functionality; thanks @rleibman!
-7. [Calculator](https://github.com/makingthematrix/scalaonandroid/tree/main/calculator) - well, it's a calculator
+7. [Calculator](https://github.com/makingthematrix/scalaonandroid/tree/main/fxcalculator) - well, it's a calculator
-8. [Calculator 3](https://github.com/makingthematrix/scalaonandroid/tree/main/calculator3) - also a calculator, and you already know in what
 9. [HelloFXGL](https://github.com/makingthematrix/scalaonandroid/tree/main/HelloFXGL) - a minimal example with FXGL, a game engine; for now works only on desktop
- * Also please look at [my other repo](https://github.com/makingthematrix/ca_art) for examples of cellular automata written in Scala + FXGL.
-In the future I plan to bring them to Android.

 #### Discord

 There is a #scala-android channel on the official Scala discord: https://discord.gg/UuDawpq7

-And also an #android channel on the "Learning Scala" discord: https://discord.gg/XHMt6Yq4

-In both cases, these are channels about all things connected to Scala on Android.
-I write mostly about the GraalVM stack, but if you're interested in React Native+Scala.js approach, you're more than welcome (actually I need someone to write about that :) ) or if you're into the sbt-android or gradle-scala plugins, or maybe you don't even care that much about Scala but you're interested in one of the other puzzle pieces we can use: GraalVM, Gluon Mobile, Slinky... come and share your ideas :)
+I write there mostly about the GraalVM stack, but if you're interested in React Native+Scala.js approach, you're more than welcome (actually I need someone to write about that :) ) or if you're into the sbt-android or gradle-scala plugins, or maybe you don't even care that much about Scala but you're interested in one of the other puzzle pieces we can use: GraalVM, Gluon Mobile, Slinky... come and share your ideas :)